-- 1. to elect up to eight directors (the "Director Nominees") to the Board of Directors to serve until our 2013 Annual Meeting of Stockholders and until their successors have been elected and qualified; - 2. to ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as our independent registered accounting firm for the fiscal year ending December 31, 2012; - 3. to transact such other business as may properly come before the Annual Meeting and any adjournment or postponement of the Annual Meeting.
+- 1. to elect up to eight directors (the "Director Nominees") to the Board of Directors to serve until our 2014 Annual Meeting of Stockholders and until their successors have been elected and qualified ("proposal 1"); - 2. to consider and provide an advisory (non-binding) vote to approve the compensation of our named executive officers as described in the proxy statement ("say-on-pay proposal" or "proposal 2"); - 3. to consider and provide an advisory (non-binding) vote regarding the frequency of holding future say-on-pay votes ("frequency proposal" or "proposal 3"); - 4. to ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as our independent registered accounting firm for the fiscal year ending December 31, 2013 ("proposal 4");

+5. to transact such other business as may properly come before the Annual Meeting and any adjournment or postponement of the Annual Meeting.